Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 ## Whitelist your mobile to receive messages

 In order to use the Messages API Sandbox to test sending messages on messaging platforms such as Facebook Messenger, Viber, and WhatsApp, you must first whitelist your mobile by sending a message with a passphrase to a sandbox account.
+You can only be whitelisted in one sandbox at a time.
+If you add yourself to a whitelist in a different sandbox, you will no longer be whitelisted in the previous sandbox.

 There are two methods for adding your mobile to a sandbox whitelist:

 1. [Whitelist your mobile via the dashboard](#whitelist-your-mobile-via-the-dashboard).
 2. [Whitelist your mobile via an email invitation](#whitelist-your-mobile-via-an-email-invitation).